Virginia NFL District Tournament

 Late entries will NOT be accepted UNLESS acceptance of said entries would allow the tournament to meet the minimum quotas for competition.
 Any late entry that is accepted will be charged $15 per entry in addition to the regular entry fees stated above.

 Registration will only be accepted through the Joy of Tournaments website.
 Go to www.joyoftournaments.com and register your school if you do not already have an account there –there is no charge to set up an account.
 Once you have registered your school with the website, the link for tournament registration will be www.joyoftournaments.com/nfl/va .If you encounter problems, email me, and I will try to guide you through the process.
-Registration must be complete by 11 o’clock p.m. on March 13 for the speech portion of the tournament.
-Registration must be complete by 11 o’clock p.m. on April 9 for the congress and debate portions of the tournament.
+Registration must be complete by 11:00pm, March 10 for the Speech tournament.
+Registration must be complete by 11:00pm, March 24 for Student Congress and the Debate tournament.
 After the deadline dates, all fees are final.
 If a student cannot attend and must drop, please email me immediately—on-site drops will throw the entire tournament off schedule.

 LD, PF 1 judge for every 3 entries